Complaints Procedure

 website: www.legalombudsman.org.uk

-The time limits for the Legal Ombudsman accepting a complaint are six years from the date of the act (or failure to act) or three years from when you should have known about the complaint.
+From 1 April 2023 , the time limits for the Legal Ombudsman accepting a complaint is one (1) year from the date of the act (or failure to act) or one (1) year from when you should have known about the complaint.
 You must complain to the Legal Ombudsman within six months of you receiving a final response from us about your complaint.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or another characteristic.
 You can raise your concerns with the Solicitors Regulation Authority.